 The Company grants commercial, industrial, residential, and installment loans to customers throughout north-central Pennsylvania.
-Although the Company has a diversified loan portfolio at December 31, 2011 and 2010, a substantial portion of its debtors' ability to honor their contracts is dependent on the economic conditions within this region.
+Although the Company has a diversified loan portfolio at December 31, 2012 and 2011, a substantial portion of its debtors' ability to honor their contracts is dependent on the economic conditions within this region.

-The Company has a concentration of loans at December 31, 2011 and 2010 as follows:
+The Company has a concentration of loans at December 31, 2012 and 2011 as follows:

-Decemb per 31, 2011 2010 Owners of residential rental properties 13.86% 14.21% Owners of commercial rental properties 16.83% 16.66%
+2012 2011 Owners of residential rental properties 18.54% 13.86% Owners of commercial rental properties 13.80% 16.83%

-The following table presents the balance in the allowance for loan losses and the recorded investment in loans by portfolio segment and based on impairment method as of December 31, 2011 and 2010:
+The following table presents the balance in the allowance for loan losses and the recorded investment in loans by portfolio segment and based on impairment method as of December 31, 2012 and 2011: